 OpenAI, for example, used the following mix of data to train their GPT-3 model (per their 2020 “Language Models are Few-Shot Learners” paper):

-Over time, LLM providers have been looking for larger and larger sets of data to use in training their models so, if anything, are likely to use even more of the content on the web for training.
+Over time, LLM providers have been looking for larger and larger sets of data to use in training their models so, if anything, are likely to use even more of the content on the web for training now.

-Content you place on the web may be used to train future LLMs
+Content you place on the web may be part of the ‘training set’ for future LLMs

-Given this, if you can place favourable content on the web, then there’s a good chance it will be scraped and used as part of a future LLM’s training and, therefore, influence (to some extent) how the resultant model will behave.
+Given this, if you can place favorable content on the web, then there’s a good chance it will be scraped and used as part of a future LLM’s training set.
+It’ll then influence (to some extent) how the resultant model will behave.

-If you can influence content in ‘high quality’ corners of the internet, e.g. on Wikipedia, then that may carry significantly more weight than similar content elsewhere.
+Content in ‘high quality’ corners of the internet, such as on Wikipedia, may well influence the model more than the same content elsewhere.

-It’s likely that, the more commonly-discussed a given topic, the more content you’d need to influence in order to significantly influence the output of future LLMs regarding that topic.
+The more commonly-discussed a given topic, the more content you’ll need to influence in order to significantly influence the output of future LLMs regarding that topic.

 Approach 2: Influencing the Context Provided to Models